 The MH (Mobile Home) zone is applied to existing mobile home parks throughout the City.
-Mobile homes are permitted in the Mobile Home (MH) zone.
-Approximately 120 acres of land have this land use designation and are primarily located along Highway 101.4 Since 2015, the city's number of mobile home spaces has increased to 368.
+Approximately 120 acres of land have this land use designation and are primarily located along Highway 101.
+Since 2015, the city's number of mobile home spaces has increased to 368.
 The Zoning Code does not contain specific provisions for the approval of new mobile home parks.
 However, given the market conditions, such as cost of land, and generally low density of mobile home parks, development of new mobile home parks is not likely.